 “The economy is very, very strong,” he said, pointing to its continued growth and the healthy job market.

-And even though the two-year and 10-year Treasury yields inverted twice this past week, it may end up being just a temporary blip rather than a lasting trend.
+And even if the two-year and 10-year Treasury yields inverted on Tuesday, it may end up being just a temporary blip rather than a lasting trend.

 Many investors, though, are getting more worried about the risk of a recession or the possibility of “stagflation,” which would be the painful combination of high unemployment and high inflation.